balvantchauhan/SMS-Spam-Ham-Classifier-Multinomial/README.md

 # SMS-Spam-Ham-Classifier-Multinomial
-We’ll build an SMS spam classifier and compare the results of Multinomial NB.
-For detailed information about the dataset used.
+We’ll build an SMS spam classifier using Multinomial NB.